It's very difficult to speak for all guys when it comes to physical attraction. What I find attractive may vary slightly from another guy.

 There MUST be something more.

-We must be capable and willing to communicate in such a way which strengthens the relationship and not tear it apart.
+You must be capable and willing to communicate in such a way which strengthens the relationship and not tear it apart.

 However, with regards to a guy committing when he's not physically attracted to a woman, sure it happens - hopefully less often than not but with that question will always come more questions which in the end might destroy any relationship started without some form of physical attraction as in: